microsoft/vscode-docs/docs/terminal/basics.md

 ---
 # Terminal Basics

-Visual Studio Code includes a fully-featured integrated terminal that conveniently starts at the root of your workspace.
+Visual Studio Code includes a full featured integrated terminal that conveniently starts at the root of your workspace.
 It provides integration with the editor to support features like [links](#links) and [error detection](/docs/editor/tasks.md).

 To open the terminal: